Adamtronsky/Karaneko-Prologue-Lore/People/People of Velkar/Luminyan.md

-- Is protective of his belongings, as hinted by the note on a shelf in [[The Dorm]].
+- Is protective of his belongings, as hinted by the note on a shelf in [[Luminyan(and Karam)'s Dorm]].
 - His distinctive symbol is a sort of upward crescent moon.
 It is visible on his hat, as well as his door, Magicaster cursor, and combat symbol.